To get the most out of your engagement survey and make the process as smooth as possible, a few things should be done before launching a survey.

 - For rating questions, it's also important to write the questions so that responding with "strongly agree" is a positive response to match our analytics format.

-Draft an email communication that addresses:
+Draft an email communication that addresses the following:

 - Why you're running the engagement survey